akshell/docs/ref/ak/unittest.rst

    .. method:: addFailure(test, failure)

-      Called when the test case *test* signals a failure (throws an :class:`AssertionError`).
+      Called when the test case *test* signals a failure (throws an :exc:`AssertionError`).
 The default implementation pushes a
       pair ``[test, failure]`` to the instance's ``failures`` attribute.